 But the one stipulation is that merchants must pay the advance back in full within 18 months.
 So merchant cash advance investing isn’t like getting free money.
 Wouldn’t free money be nice though?

 Yet another very popular fintech stock, PayPal is generally thought of as the pioneer of digital payments and with over 360 million users worldwide.
 It’s one of the near-universally accepted ways of transferring money electronically.
 Very similar to Square, if you’re a PayPal Business member, then you qualify for PayPal Working Capital.

 This can net you up to $97,000 for your first advance, and up to $300,000 for future ones.
 As with the other companies, PayPal Working Capital is the best option if you’re already integrated into the PayPal ecosystem.
-So you can use PayPal for merchant cash advance investing.
+So PayPal stock shares might be a nice company to look closer at which gives you some merchant cash advance exposure.

 Is Merchant Cash Advance a Good Business?

-Merchant cash advance investing is a great options for small businesses to get funded ASAP.
+A merchant cash advance is a great option for small or medium businesses to get funded ASAP.
 You won’t have to jump through the hoops that banks make you go through.
-However, you will have to pay this MCA back.
+However, you will have to pay this MCA back, and typically in under 18 months.
 If you have a high volume of sales, you can pay it back through a percentage of that.

 For example, a common way to repay the loan is by funneling a percentage of your credit card or debit card sales, so that it’s directly tied to how well the business is doing.
-These MCA loans are less affected by the rigidity of the rules of bank lending.
+These MCA advances (like a loan) are less affected by the rigidity of the rules of bank lending.
 As a result, businesses have been getting creative on both sides of the deal.